InsightSoftwareConsortium/ITK/Modules/Beta/Cuberille/README.rst

 --------

 This module implements cuberille implicit surface polygonization for `ITK
 <https://www.itk.org>`_.
-This method operates by diving the surface into a
+This method operates by dividing the surface into a
 number of small cubes called cuberilles.
 Each cuberille is centered at a pixel lying on the iso-surface and then quadrilaterals are generated for each face.
 The original approach is improved by projecting the vertices of each cuberille